Reputation.com: Reception

 In 2012, BusinessWeek noted that "Reputation.com scam" was an autocompleted phrase when typing the company's name into the Google search engine and that many unfavorable search results were hidden on the second page of search results for the keyword "Reputation.com".
 The autocompleted phrase is a tactic for Reputation.com to hide any reviews about the company that label it a scam, even if legitimate.

 According to The New York Times, Reputation.com is popular, but controversial, due to its efforts to remove negative information that may be of public interest.
 According to Susan Crawford, a cyberlaw specialist from Cardozo Law School, most websites will remove negative content when contacted to avoid litigation.
 The Wall Street Journal noted that in some cases, writing a letter to a detractor can have unintended consequences, though the company makes an effort to avoid writing to certain website operators that are likely to respond negatively.
 The company's CEO says it respects the First Amendment and does not try to remove "genuinely newsworthy speech."
 It generally cannot remove major news stories from established publications or court records.

 In 2008, former AutoAdmit administrator Anthony Ciolli filed a lawsuit against Reputation.com, among other defendants.
 The suit was in response to a lawsuit brought against Ciolli by two Yale Law School students for being defamed on the Internet message board, which is a forum for current and prospective law school students.
 Ciolli claims to have lost a job offer as a result of negative publicity from the original suit.

 In a 2009 paper in the Harvard Journal of Law & Gender, law professor Ann Bartow said Reputation.com exploited the harassment of women on the Internet for media attention.

 Two months after the company was founded, ReputationDefender was hired to remove online images of 18-year-old Nikki Catsouras's lethal car accident, which police said was leaked by an officer.
 The company was able to get the images taken down on about 300 out of 400 websites.
 The New York Post said their effort was "surprisingly effective" but raised concerns that its polite letters were resulting in censorship of material offensive to their clients.
 Newsweek said it was ineffective.
 ReputationDefender said removing the images was an "unwinnable battle".

-Jon Ronson, author of So You've Been Publicly Shamed, says that the company has helped some people who became agoraphobic due to public humiliation from online shaming, but that it was an expensive service that many could not afford.